jpdery/moobile-core-doc/Source/Classes/ViewController/ViewController.md

 Name             | Type                                                          | Description
 ---------------- | ------------------------------------------------------------- | -----------
 `viewController` | [Moobile.ViewController](../ViewController/ViewController.md) | The view controller to remove.
-`destroy`        | Boolean                                                       | Whether to destroy the view controller upon removal.
+`destroy`        | Boolean                                                       | Whether or not to destroy the view controller upon removal.

 #### Returns: